-- A run reaching an assumption that evaluates to False is infeasible. - Assertions describe information that every run continuing after the instruction must have.
+- A run reaching an assumption that evaluates to False is infeasible. - Assertions describe properties that every run continuing after the annotation is required to have.

 assert exp end

 A run reaching an assertion that evaluates to False terminates with an error.